Muukid/muCOSA/README.md

 ## Terminal selection

-The terminal selection represents the text that is selected/highlighted by the user.
-Its respective struct is `muTerminalSelection`, which has the following member:
+The terminal selection represents the text that is selected/highlighted by the user relative to the [terminal buffer](#terminal-buffer).
+Its respective struct is `muTerminalSelection`, which has the following members:

-* `char* text` - the text currently selected/highlighted by the user, encoded in UTF-8.
-The value of this member is 0 if no text is currently selected/highlighted.
+* `muBool active` - whether or not anything is selected currently.
+If this member is equal to `MU_FALSE`, the values of all other members is undefined.

+* `uint32_m beginning_column` - the column at which the current selection begins.

+* `uint32_m beginning_row` - the row at which the current selection begins.

+* `uint32_m end_column` - the column at which the current selection ends.

+* `uint32_m end_row` - the row at which the current selection ends.

+The given column/row values are relative to the [terminal buffer](#terminal-buffer), not the entire terminal.
+This means that the given values may not represent the full selection; it only represents the selection area visible on the current terminal buffer.

+The beginning column/row isn't necessarily the selection anchor (the character initially selected); the beginning column/row comes *before* the end column/row from the top-left of the terminal buffer to the bottom-right.

 ## Terminal input

 Since the terminal acts as its own application, it must be sent input via a dedicated part of the API.
-Input is [sent to a terminal](#send-terminal-input), to which the application takes an undefined amount of time to process it.
+Input is [sent to a terminal](#send-terminal-input), to which the application takes an unpredictable amount of time to process it.
 The user can manually wait for all of the input to be processed via [syncing the terminal input](#sync-terminal-input).

 ### Send terminal input